Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

-- Overall,the difference in accuracy between the AutoML model and the Hyperdrive tuned custom model is not very much.
+- Overall,the difference in accuracy between the AutoML model and the Hyperdrive tuned custom model is very small.
 AutoML accuracy was 0.91763 while the Hyperdrive accuracy was 0.91006

 - With Respect to architecture AutoML was better than hyperdrive because it tried a lot of different models, which is quite impossible to do with Hyperdrive, as that would require us to create a new pipeline for each model.

+- The architecture of both pipelines are different, but the ideas are close: Load the data, instanciate the infrastructure to compute, set the parameters and call the compute method.
+The main difference is the that using AutoML we have infitine possibilities to increase the search for a better algorithm or a hyperparameter combination.

 ## Future work